openshift-labs/learn-katacoda/intro-openshift/deploying-images/06-importing-application-images.md

 ``oc delete all --selector app=blog-2``{{execute}}

-When the resource objects for the each instance of the application have been deleted, you should be left with just the image stream object.
+When the resource objects for each instance of the application have been deleted, you should be left with just the image stream object.

 ``oc get all -o name``{{execute}}